 Upon seeing all the skyscrapers, it may be hard to believe that this city began as a simple trading post.
 This corner of New York City is thought of as the financial center of the world.
 It’s home to the New York Stock Exchange, the epicenter of capitalism.

-With just a weekend in New York, you’ll want to make the most of your time.
+With just a weekend in NYC, you’ll want to make the most of your time.
 That’s why I recommend jumping on a walking tour for your first morning.
 It ensures you’ll waste less time getting lost and will learn more about the city.